 - Completed the evaluation report for the existing conditions of all fixtures, bathroom accessories, and HVAC and developed design solutions that took into consideration the limited construction budgets, needs of residents, and longevity of products and installations.

 - Echo Ridge & Beaconwood Apartments

-- Working with NHA and the Department of Housing and Community Development, Jones Payne evaluated the existing conditions of windows, roof replacements, and indoor air quality at 2 housing developments: Echo Ridge and Beaconwood Apartments.
+- Working with NHA and the Department of Housing and Community Development, JP evaluated the existing conditions of windows, roof replacements, and indoor air quality at two housing developments: Echo Ridge and Beaconwood Apartments.